 A Stanford study found that speaking is at least four times faster than typing on a touch screen device.
 Thus, voice design becomes an excellent input method for information-heavy tasks like filling complex forms and searching from a large inventory of items.

 Users often face difficulty in locating rarely used features like vacation responder or signature in a new email client system.
 By implementing voice design, users can simply use voice commands to access the desired settings.
 As a result, the process is more intuitive and efficient.
 This voice feature is already widely used in cars, with over a third of US driver utilising voice commands on a monthly basis.

 Voice user interfaces (VUI) actively understand different ways of expressing the same idea.
 Take the vacation responder example, the user might refer to the feature as something else such as “Out of Office”.
 With VUIs, the designer can account for different synonyms and expressions used for the same feature.
 No matter how the user expresses their request, the VUI will respond accordingly to ensure a seamless and user-friendly experience.

-It can also help users multitask inside an application.
-For example in gaming, players can change a camera or switch weapons without navigating deep menus.
+VUIs actively allow the user to focus their attention on other tasks, proving particularly valuable when driving a car as it enhances safety and productivity.
+It can also allow users to multitask within an application.
+For example, in gaming players can easily change a camera angle or switch weapons without navigating through complex menus.

 Why is voice design important?